 - Fast track your knowledge with Neil Patel’s guides to everything

 For a while now Neil has been collaborating with other authors to produce these massively useful free guides on things like content marketing and SEO.
 A good place to get genuine information.

 Outsourcing allows you to be more prolific and avoid tasks that you don’t like doing.
 Sites like Freelancer help you do it so easily and with protections in place.

 - Research your keywords

 Is your target keyword going to bring the most traffic?
 What is the competition like?
-Use a tool like Market Samurai or Majestic to learn more about your targets.
+Use a tool like Market Samurai (affiliate) or Majestic to learn more about your targets.

 - Plan your content strategy